-From the fourth week of that November of 1916 the Newfoundland unit was now to continue its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter.
-It would be a period to be subsequently broken by another several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines and in close proximity to the city of Amiens.
+The unit was now to continue its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter.
+It would be a period to be broken only by another several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines and in close proximity to the city of Amiens.